yiming95/approximate-string-matching/README.md

-# Distributed-Scrabble-Game
+# Approximate string matching
-A java application that implements a distributed scrabble game.
+A python project that implements 6 approximate string matching algorithms and then to analyse the dataset.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.